 If you're in a group, compliment each other without being matchy-matchy.
 Everyone in matching chinos and white polos will leave you looking like you belong on a real estate billboard in Florida.
 WE DON'T WANT THAT!
 The key is to select colors that compliment each other and are in the same end of the color spectrum, but aren't identical.
 If you go with the same color, mix it up by choosing varying clothing styles to show each person's individuality.

 Choose accessories which will show off your personality but not detract by being too wild or flashy.

 KIDS!
 When dressing little ones, including babies, avoid shirts with charming phrases on them as it will be very hard to make them readable in your shots.
 Avoid fussy (think sailor suit).
 If they're not used to hats and headbands, skip them.
 You won't get natural shots of your child if they are uncomfortable with what they are wearing.
 Dressing your child (or letting them dress themselves!) to show their personality can really add to their photos.

 Props.
 If your shoot is taking place in your home I will often use what I find there.
 Does you're little one have a ragged bunny she can't part with?
 Let Bunny join the session!
-It will only add personality and nostalgia of your collection.
+It will only add personality and nostalgia to your collection.
 Bubbles are fun to have on hand too.